iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 but is constrained to only choose one of them.

 For a real decision variable,
-we will have to make a compromise.
+we have to make a compromise.
 Discretize the interval $[L_i, U_i]$ into $K_i$ points of choice,
 $$ L_i \le Y_i^{(0)} < Y_i^{(j)}  < Y_i^{(K_i-1)} \le U_i.$$
 A common choice is uniformly with $Y_i^{(j)} =  L_i + j\frac{U_i - L_i}{K_i}.$